GMHDBJD/Gsql/README.md

 # what you should know
-- not safety
+- no safety
-- not efficiency
+- no efficiency
 - not stable
 - not reliable
 - may be some bugs